robinmin/askllm/README.md

 ## Prompt template file

-Askllm defined a file layout to relevant prompt information in YAML format.
+Askllm defined a file layout for the relevant prompt information in YAML format.
+It composed with three parts: metadata section, variable section and prompt template section.
+Once you defined variables in the variable section, then you can use them in the template section in golang text template syntax.
+It will give you the capability to design the reuseable prompt.
 Here comes a sample.
-It composed with three parts: metadata part, variable part and prompt template part.
-Once you defined variables in the variables section, then you can use it in the template section in golang text template syntax.
-It will give you capability to design the reuseable prompt.

 ```yaml
 id: prompt_yaml_golang_struct